-This section is small but growing . . . and as the title suggests . . . . . , this is the story section.
+This section is a work in progress. . . and as the title suggests . . . . . , this is the story section.

 The Paradise Garage was located at 84 King Street in New York City and was open from 1977 to 1987.
 Although the concept of the club started a year earlier 1976 in a space on Read Street , the more well-known version of the Garage didn't take hold until 1980.
 The Paradise Garage was constructed on the second and third floors of a parking garage belonging to Bell Telephone, giving the club it's name "Paradise Garage".